Representing stable complexes on projective spaces: Introduction

 \section{Introduction}

 Let $X$ be any smooth projective threefold over $k$.
 In previous work \cite[Section 4.2]{Lo3}, we considered the moduli functor

-where the points $[E]$ of each moduli functor $\MM^{PT\cap PT^\ast}_{(r,d,\beta,n)}$ represent complexes $E \in D^b(X)$ satisfying: \begin{itemize} \item[] $E$ is both PT-stable and PT-dual stable, and $ch(E)= (r,d,\beta,n)$. \end{itemize} We also observed in \cite[Section 4.2]{Lo3} that, when $r$ and $d$ are relatively prime integers, the points of \eqref{eq1} are in 1-1 correspondence with pairs of the form $([F],[Q])$, where \begin{itemize} \item $[F]$ is the isomorphism class of a $\mu$-stable reflexive sheaf $F$ on $X$ with
+where the points $[E]$ of each moduli functor $\MM^{PT\cap PT^\ast}_{(r,d,\beta,n)}$ represent complexes $E \in D^b(X)$ satisfying: \begin{itemize} \item[] $E$ is both PT-stable and PT-dual stable, and $ch(E)= (r,d,\beta,n)$. \end{itemize} We also observed in \cite[Section 4.2]{Lo3} that, when $r$ and $d$ are both integers that are coprime, the points of \eqref{eq1} are in 1-1 correspondence with pairs of the form $([F],[Q^D])$, where \begin{itemize} \item $[F]$ is the isomorphism class of a $\mu$-stable reflexive sheaf $F$ on $X$ with